 The NexiGo PJ40 Gen 3 has a native 1080p resolution but can accept signals of up to 4k resolution.
 It uses an LCD panel with an LED backlight, so you'll likely never need to replace it.

-The NexiGo PJ40 projector has poor brightness overall.
-That said, it's quite bright for a projector at this price point, but it comes at the cost of awful color vibrancy; images are bright but very dull.
-It's still not bright enough to be used in a room with ambient light, so it's best suited for a dark room.
+The NexiGo PJ40 projector has inadequate brightness overall.
+That said, it's quite bright for a projector at this price point, although not quite bright enough to be used in a room with ambient light, so it's best suited for a dark room.
 Its uniformity is also poor overall, as the corners of the image are noticeably dimmer than the center.

 The projector has excellent contrast and performs exceptionally well in darker scenes, leading to deep blacks when watching content in a dark room.
 Its relative contrast performance drops as the scenes get brighter, but it's still very good overall.